-Financing cleaner production investments has been a challenge in the past for several reasons: long payback periods, lack of accounting principles for measuring environmental benefits, lack of required government and corporate policy frameworks, among others.
+Financing Cleaner Production investments has been a challenge in the past for several reasons: long payback periods, lack of accounting principles for measuring environmental benefits, lack of required government and corporate policy frameworks, among others.
 This is changing.
-More and more often, it is a question of taking action to investigate and identify appropriate technologies, policy options and measurement tools to make cleaner production investments more attractive.
+More and more often, it is a question of taking action to investigate and identify appropriate technologies, policy options and measurement tools to make Cleaner Production investments more attractive.
+Dispelling the rumours and misunderstandings through facilitation of information exchange is a key to unlocking the potential fincances for Cleaner Production investments.